 "You have mentioned several times that you find Nurse Polosek very interesting," Teal'c said finally.

-?"
+"As in interesting interesting, or just interesting?"
 Daniel made a wavy hand gesture to illustrate the particular brand of interesting that he was going for.

 After a moment of consideration, Teal'c said, "I believe your interest includes rather lengthy gazes at her legs as she walks away."